wildptr/whex/README.md

   the format description language
 * A Tk-style Lua GUI library enabling easy GUI plugin development (highly incomplete)
 * Uses nothing other than native Win32 API for GUI

+## Technical Details

+The Lua included here is Lua 5.3.6 extended with functions that handle wide-string paths.